-The Giant Forest
+The Giant Forest and Lodgepole

 Giant sequoia groves grow only on the western slope of the Sierra Nevada, and the Giant Forest may be one of the finest.
 It's home to the General Sherman Tree, the world's largest living tree.
 Hiking trails wind through the sequoia grove and meadows.
 Moro Rock - Crescent Meadow Road leads to features such as Moro Rock, Tunnel Log, and the High Sierra Trail.
 The Big Trees Trail offers an easy hike around a meadow that's ideal for families and people in wheelchairs.
-Note: On the main park road from Potwisha Campground in the foothills of Sequoia to the Giant Forest, there is a vehicle-length advisory of 22 feet.
-If you are driving anything longer than that, use the park entrance on Highway 180.
+Giant Forest Museum is open year-round an offers exhibits, park information, and a park store.

 A steep, winding road leads to a place of rugged beauty: Mineral King Valley.
 At 7800 feet (2375 m), it's the highest place you can go in these parks by vehicle.
-Trails here lead to wilderness destinations.
-Be prepared; there is no gasoline or electricity in this remote area.
-Marmots are active here and precautions are recommended to protect your vehicle from damage, especially in spring and early summer.
-The upper portion of Mineral King Road is open from late May to late October.
+The Mineral King subalpine valley consists of both dense forests of pine, sequoia, and fir and colorful granite and shale landscapes.